When We Compromise our Priorities

 So there’s that, tripping and finding myself off the beaten path of my life can also be a blessing in disguise.
 It reminds me that the time I think has been wasted, may have been spent on something my heart still really needs.
 It makes me question the balance of my priorities.

-Tony Robbins, consistently reminds us (it’s one of his most popular teachings) that we have competing needs like the need for certainty (stability) and the need for uncertainty (excitement and adventure), the need for significance (independence) and connection (interdependence), and finally growth (who we are becoming) and contribution (what we are giving).
+Tony Robbins, one of my favorite personal development mentors, consistently reminds us that we have competing needs, like the need for certainty (stability) and the need for uncertainty (excitement and adventure), the need for significance (independence) and connection (interdependence), and finally growth (who we are becoming) and contribution (what we are giving).
 These six needs are what motivate us and make us do the things we do.

 The goal he says is to find balance with these.